Religious views of Pyotr Ilyich Tchaikovsky: Post-1887

-According to the Candidate of Art History Olga Zakharova, the only the period from 1884 to the first half of 1887 can be characterized as the orthodox.
+According to the Candidate of Art History Olga Zakharova, only the period from 1884 to the first half of 1887 can be characterized as the orthodox.
 She saw evidence of this "orthodoxy" in the composer's drastic change of lifestyle and residence: he moved to Moscow Region, regularly attended church (on Saturdays, Sundays, and holidays), read the Bible in the mornings, and established a strict daily routine.
 In 1887, however, Zakharova identified a new turning point, linked to the prolonged and painful experience of staying by the side of his dying friend, Nikolai Kondratyev.
 The distinctive features of this final period, as outlined in her article, were a departure from several Orthodox traditions and the development of his own "symbol of faith".
 While reading Lev Tolstoy's What I Believe, Tchaikovsky highlighted passages criticizing the dogmas of resurrection and immortality, sharply criticized the dogma of retribution, and saw no purpose in prayers.
 Zakharova noted that this negative stance toward these dogmas is evident in Tchaikovsky's Bible annotations after 1887.

 Zakharova concluded that Tchaikovsky focused solely on the moral aspects of Christ's teachings, unable to overcome his doubts about dogma and, in her words, "generally moved away from Orthodoxy".
 She linked this shift to his refusal to create new works for church use, which occurred in 1887.
 According to Zakharova, Tchaikovsky leaned toward the religious position of Ernest Renan and Baruch Spinoza, whose works he began to study diligently.
 She characterized this position as pantheistic but noted that, despite his efforts, Tchaikovsky could not fully formulate the symbol of faith he had hoped to articulate.
 Zakharova observed that Tchaikovsky agreed with Spinoza's view of the earthly origin of the ideas of goodness, evil, sin, and righteousness.
 She argued that, following Spinoza, he also rejected the idea of "God's incarnation".